mayankmohak/attendance-recorder/README.md

 ## :heavy_check_mark: Solution

-We came up with a solution that all attendies of the class have to text "hi" in the chat box, which Teacher can copy & paste in our software and the attendence will we recorded.
-Thats it.
+We came up with a solution that all attendees of the class have to text "hi" in the chat box, which Teacher can copy & paste in our software and the attendance will we recorded.
+That’s it.
 It now hardly takes 1-2 min to do that.

 ## :computer: Technologies used here:
   - Framework: [spring](https://www.javatpoint.com/spring-tutorial)
   - [AWT](https://www.javatpoint.com/java-awt) Abstract Windowing Toolkit in JAVA
-  - File Handeling in JAVA
+  - File Handling in JAVA

 ## :camera_flash: Screenshots
 * Home<br>